Managing Skin Disorders During The Holidays

 Product Recommendations:

-Rosacea requires extra care during the holidays when spicy foods, alcohol, and cold weather can trigger flare-ups.
+Rosacea becomes highly reactive during the holidays due to temperature changes, spicy foods, alcohol, stress, and indoor heating.
+Warm rooms, fireplaces, and holiday lighting often trigger flushing episodes.
 Here’s how to keep your skin calm:

 1. Protect Against the Cold: Use a scarf to shield your face from freezing winds, and always apply a barrier cream.